 It’s beginning to look a lot like Valentine’s Day.
 Retail displays overflow with heart-shaped sweets, whimsical greeting cards and other love-laden products designed to pull at our heartstrings.
 Love — or at least the illusion of it — is abundantly in the air.

-The most commercially amorous day of the year is fast approaching and you can expect roughly 6 million couples to get engaged on Feb.
-14, according to American Express.
+The most commercially amorous day of the year is fast approaching and you can expect roughly 6 million couples to get engaged on February 14.
 Sounds great, doesn't it?

 Or does it?